vision-zjweu/compv.github.io/docs/hw4.md

     {{ code }} -
-    <span class="code">We have indicated questions where you have to do something in code in red</span>
+    <span class="code">We have indicated questions where you have to do something in code in red. **If Gradescope asks for it, also submit your code in the report with the formatting below.**</span>
     <!-- {{ autograde }} -
     <span class="autograde">We have indicated questions where we will definitely use an autograder in purple</span> -->
 <!--